SlipdueJ/SlipdueJ/README.md

-- 👋 Hi, I’m @SlipdueJ i am from Lubbock texas. do not come to this city. the city council is "crooked" the police are "crooked" and Daniel and Deverick Whitfield are spreading
+- 👋 Hi, I’m @Slipdue
-- 👀 cauliflower stds throughout Lubbock texas.
+- 👀
-- 🌱 I’m currently learning..the police and news outlets know about it but do nothing.
+- 🌱 I’m currently learning..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...